 If you sell something you can create a customer today.
 If you help someone you can create a customer for life.

 “Youtility” is a simple strategy that is all about solving problems or providing useful information.
-In other words, help when the customer needs it to ensure that your business stands out from the crowd when that customer is ready to buy.
+In other words, help when customers need it – whether they need to buy or not.

 Contagious: Why Things Catch On – Jonah Berger